ritiknaik/Password-Manager/README.md

 #built an express server

-run index.js file in node
+Run index.js file in node->
-When console shows Server online, browse to localhost:3000 You can seurely Signup or login and open your Password manager
+When console shows Server online-> browse to localhost:3000-> You can securely Signup or login and open your Password manager-> click on Add Password to add a website and password-> click on generate button to generate a password of length 8-> click on update password to upadate password-> click on logout to go back to welcome page